-The West Virginia Veterans’ Council is a nine-member body made up of residents of the state who have been separated under honorable conditions from the Armed Forces of the United States whose service was during a time of war as defined by the laws of the United States.
+The West Virginia Veterans’ Council is an eleven-member body made up of residents of the state who have been separated under honorable conditions from the Armed Forces of the United States.

 The West Virginia Legislature created the Veterans Council to advice the Secretary of the Department of Veterans Assistance on general administrative policies of the Department – and to advise the Governor and Legislature with respect to legislation affecting veterans and their families.

 Kenneth Boggs, Chairman – Kanawha County.
 Kenneth Boggs is a seasoned veteran with more than 20 years of service in the United States Army and West Virginia National Guard.
 He has multiple deployments to places such as Bosnia-Herzegovina, Iraq, and Afghanistan.
 His postings include tours as Executive Officer – Reconnaissance, Surveillance, Target-Acquisition Squadron; Joint Operations Officer – Kandahar, Afghanistan; Commanding Officer 92nd Engineer Battalion; and Commanding Officer – West Virginia National Guard 111th Engineer Brigade.

 Boggs is the Vice President, Strategy & Operations for N3 in Charleston, West Virginia.
 Boggs has served as a member of the Salvation Army Poverty Alleviation Board, and is a member of the West Virginia Community and Technical College System Council..